 Avocado – Avocados contain persin.
 This can lead to digestive issues, respiratory issues, heart problems, vomiting, and possibly death.

-These are just five of the things that you want to avoid giving to your cat.
+These are just five substances to avoid giving to your cat.
 If you want your cat to be happy, healthy, and live a long life, it’s best to stick with one of the cat foods we have listed here.
-They have everything in them that your cat needs to be healthy.
+They have everything in them that your cat needs to be healthy.Â

 3 Tips for Your Cat’s Bowl